teachingaway/teachingaway.github.io/index.md

 ---

-<h1 class='entry-title'> INTELLECTUAL PROPERTY AND COMMERCIAL LAW FOR TECHNOLOGY AND DESIGN INNOVATORS</h1>
+<h2 class='entry-title'> INTELLECTUAL PROPERTY AND COMMERCIAL LAW FOR TECHNOLOGY AND DESIGN INNOVATORS</h2>

 - - -

-## Intellectual Property and Commercial Law for Technology and Design Innovators
+<h2 class='entry-title'>  Intellectual Property and Commercial Law for Technology and Design Innovators </h2>

 - - -